blasut/bookiee/README.md

 ## Goals
 The things I want to solve are:

-- Automatically check my business account for incomes.
+- Automatically check my account for incomes.
-- Automatically check my business account for expenses,
+- Automatically check my account for expenses,
-  - And guess the proper tax rate based on the type of expenditure.
-- Show monthly, quartely and yearly incomes, expenditures and taxes.
+- Show monthly, quartely and yearly incomes and expenditures.
-- Allow me to change things when needed.
-- Automatically calculate the quartely tax based on the swedish tax system.
-- Automatically calculate the yearly tax based on the swedish tax system.
+- Set monthly budgets
+- Send a msg(text message or email) when different marks as passed, as when spent more than 1.000kr

 ## Solving
 How will I solve this?
 Well, I haven't thought much about the interface, user friendly from my POW could be the command line as well as a webapp.
 The plan is too tackle the logic first, it's quite complicated to get it right.
 A lot the of the goals are to automate the bookkeeping process, which means that the interface will be less of a problem.